The Sabrina Fandom Is Split On Season 3 But Everyone Agrees The Thirst For Caliban Is Real

 Warning: spoilers ahead for the Chilling Adventures of Sabrina Part 3 on Netflix.

-Chilling Adventures of Sabrina returned to Netflix in its third installment this month, bringing fans plenty of magic, mayhem, and Satanic plot twists — and at the center of it all is the Prince of Hell himself.
+Chilling Adventures of Sabrina returned to Netflix for its third installment this month, bringing fans plenty of magic, mayhem, and Satanic plot twists — and at the center of it all is the Prince of Hell himself.

 Caliban (Sam Corlett) arrives early in Part 3 to challenge Sabrina (Kiernan Shipka) for the throne to rule Hell.
 The man is made out of clay (which he reminds us of often), has mysterious motivations, and — as many fans quickly noted — is quite attractive.
 Hot as hell, as the official @NetflixSabrina Twitter account so helpfully put it, and often without a shirt (layering probably isn’t super big down there, anyway).